-- A health condition called prolactinoma, decreases the production of estrogen hormone.
+- A health condition called prolactinoma, causes increased secretion of prolactin and decreases the production of estrogen hormone.
 Missed periods is one of the symptoms of prolactinoma.

 - Polycystic ovary syndrome, commonly called as PCOS, is a medical condition associated with irregular ovulation and hormonal imbalances.
 This is another reason for delayed or missed periods.